GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 ### Threaded and accelerated canvas rendering

 This is the project that put in place the architectural pieces that made OffscreenCanvas possible.
+It began in 2015 and will finish in 2021.

 <table>
   <thead>